Lathyrus palustris (Marsh Vetchling)

 Leaves are compound in 2 to 4 pairs; attachment is alternate with the leaflets attached oppositely.
 Each leaflet is generally elliptical, up to 2½ inches long and ½ inch wide, though they can range from short and wide to long and narrow, tapering to a point at both ends.
 There is a tendril at the end of the leaf stem that entwines around other plants.

 The pair of leafy appendages (stipules) attached to the stem at the leaf joint are small and narrow, pointed at both ends with the upper portion nearly twice as long as the lower, in outline shaped like half of an arrowhead.
-The main stem is usually, but not always, “winged”, making it look and feel ribbon-like.
-Stems and leaves may be hairless or hairy to varying degrees.
+Stems are usually, but not always, “winged”, making it look and feel ribbon-like.
+Stems and leaves may be hairless or hairy to varying degrees, and often tangles itself in the surrounding vegetation.

 Please visit our sponsors